smazza-github/pset-3/README.md

 Prompt the user to enter a playing card.
 What card was entered?

-There are four possible suites.
+There are four possible suits.
 * `Clubs`
 * `Diamonds`
 * `Hearts`